 10:39 Traditional Web Applications

-Well, in traditional web applications, the data that we collect – there’s a natural choke point for data collection, OK?
-And that’s the WAF.
+Well, in traditional web applications … there’s a natural choke point for data collection: the WAF.
 And this is why everybody knows what WAF is.

-For the last 10 years, there was a natural choke point when we built on metal in our data centers, in waterfall models, OK?
-We had a natural choke point where we could collect the security data that we needed, as security people, to make those educated decisions, OK?
+For the last 10 years, there was a natural choke point when we built on metal in our data centers, in waterfall models.
+We had a natural choke point where we could collect the security data that we needed, as security people, to make those educated decisions.

-And it was right at the front your data center, at the front of your load balancer, at the front of that stack, OK?
+And it was right at the front of your data center, at the front of your load balancer, at the front of that stack.

-Essentially, what the WAF did was: it looked at inbound network packets for attacks, analyzed those, and discovered and blocked attacks in real time as best it could.
+Essentially, what the WAF did was look at inbound network packets for attacks, analyze those, and discover and block attacks in real time as best it could.

 11:27 Modern Web Applications